bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Schnorr came up with this really nice signature scheme.
 It has nice algebraic properties, like it looks elegant from a mathematical point of view in a sense, and this also makes it easier to prove it's secure, to give a formal proof of security, which means like if an attacker could forge signature under this scheme, then the attacker could also prove, sorry, could also solve the discrete logarithm problem with some side constraints and so on.
 I can't go into technical details, but this is basically roughly what the proof would show.
-Because people have studied this `discrete logarithm problem` on `elliptic curves` for a very long time, We are pretty confident that it's secure or that it's hard to solve.
+Because people have studied this discrete logarithm problem on elliptic curves for a very long time, We are pretty confident that it's secure or that it's hard to solve.
-So we are pretty confident that `Schnorr signatures` are hard to forge and they are actually secure.
+So we are pretty confident that Schnorr signatures are hard to forge and they are actually secure.
-And for `ECDSA`, the story is very different.
+And for ECDSA, the story is very different.
-There are some ways to establish proofs for the security of `ECDSA`, but they're really like strange models, you need a lot of machinery and a lot of strange site conditions to be able to prove something.
+There are some ways to establish proofs for the security of ECDSA, but they're really like strange models, you need a lot of machinery and a lot of strange site conditions to be able to prove something.
-So the confidence we really have in `ECDSA` signatures is really because they have been out there and nobody has really broken them so far.
+So the confidence we really have in ECDSA signatures is really because they have been out there and nobody has really broken them so far.
 But that's totally fine, I totally agree with Pieter.
 This is not a main motivation to change this thing.

 **Pieter Wuille**: 00:13:56

-Maybe to give a bit of historical background here, because We're mixing the `Schnorr` versus `DSA` question with `integer multiplication group` versus `elliptic curve` question because when we're talking about `Schnorr` or `ECDSA` in the context of Bitcoin, there are always schemes built on top of `elliptic curves`.
+Maybe to give a bit of historical background here, because We're mixing the Schnorr versus DSA question with integer multiplication group versus elliptic curve question because when we're talking about Schnorr or ECDSA in the context of Bitcoin, there are always schemes built on top of elliptic curves.
-But historically, the `Schnorr signature scheme`, the first one, was originally defined just over big integer numbers.
+But historically, the Schnorr signature scheme, the first one, was originally defined just over big integer numbers.
 So that scheme has much bigger public keys, much bigger signatures, and so forth.
-And then the `DSA` scheme was really a variant of `Schnorr` that was created probably with the explicit intent of avoiding his patents on this scheme.
+And then the DSA scheme was really a variant of Schnorr that was created probably with the explicit intent of avoiding his patents on this scheme.
-And `DSA`, as far as I understand, was used in practice long before there was any security proof on them.
+And DSA, as far as I understand, was used in practice long before there was any security proof on them.
 There are some now, but as Tim says, they're much more awkward and weird.
-But `DSA`, just people started using it as far as I know, because it's similar enough.
+But DSA, just people started using it as far as I know, because it's similar enough.

 **Tim Ruffing**: 00:15:07

-Yeah, but if you look at it from a mathematical point of view, it's really like they started with `Schnorr signatures`, but because they were patented, they had to make a few very strange tweaks to it and what comes out of it it's a really really inelegant thing and this ended up being `DSA` and now if you okay if you port it to `Elliptic Curves` then you get `ECDSA`, `Elliptic Curve DSA`.
+Yeah, but if you look at it from a mathematical point of view, it's really like they started with Schnorr signatures, but because they were patented, they had to make a few very strange tweaks to it and what comes out of it it's a really really inelegant thing and this ended up being DSA and now if you okay if you port it to elliptic curves then you get ECDSA, Elliptic Curve DSA.

 **Pieter Wuille**: 00:15:28

-We talk about `Schnorr signatures` but we really should distinguish like `Schnorr signatures` versus `elliptic curve Schnorr signatures`.
+We talk about Schnorr signatures but we really should distinguish like Schnorr signatures versus elliptic curve Schnorr signatures.
-And the latter do exist, like for example, `ED25519` is a very well-known digital signature scheme that's, yeah, `EDDSA`, they call it `EDDSA`, but it's really `Schnorr`.
+And the latter do exist, like for example, ED25519 is a very well-known digital signature scheme that's, yeah, EDDSA, they call it EDDSA, but it's really Schnorr.

 **Adam Jonas**: 00:15:50